hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 only when one learns the language

 [17:20:35](#GpNe0_xzq9kzycLBtoUixfwbRHDzKM0WtFlMjK5xR2E) <rgchris (Christopher Ross-Gill)>:
-That's why the locking feature is good, it checks that particular assumption Ì†ΩÌπÇ
+That's why the locking feature is good, it checks that particular assumption üôÇ

 [17:21:09](#carv1y8__L-42V5dIchb030E7iyElQqQR0S55yoCMOY) <hiiamboris (@hiiamboris:tchncs.de)>:
 why didn't it pick up, in Rebol?